dgerosa/skywalker/docs/tests.md

 # skywalker.test

-This submodule contains various tests of `skywalker` tools.
+Here are some functions to test the `skywalker` tools.
 Run with e.g. `skywalker.test_something`.

 ## test_checkpoint
 ```python